 If you need to carry hypodermic needles on board, please ensure you declare this at the screening point and, where possible, provide documentation or identification to confirm your medical condition.

-- What are the limits for liquids, aerosols and gels?
+- What are the limits for liquids, aerosols, gels, and powders?

 - Carry-on baggage – what can I bring on board?